BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 1-50.md

 intentional.
 It’s subtle and in order to reach that subtle level, sense restraint and virtue, moderation in eating and mindfulness is absolutely necessary.
-Paired with the right instruction, and the right way of looking (*yonisomanasikara*), that’s where the practice is.
+Paired with the right instruction, and the right way of looking (<span lang="pi">*yonisomanasikara*</span>), that’s where the practice is.
 Without the right instruction, it’s just restraint, which is good, but it doesn’t lead you to any knowledge.
 With the right instruction and that way of living (which brings about a greater perspective), that’s all you need.

 Sometimes people might think, “Restraint is not the Dhamma”.
 That’s true, and then they would think, “Okay, well, now I got the Dhamma.
 So